iter8-tools/docs/docs/tutorials/integrations/kserve/abn-grpc.md

 EOF
 ```

-??? note "About the candidate `InferenceService`"
+??? note "About the candidate"
     In this tutorial, the model source (field `spec.predictor.model.storageUri`) is the same as for the primary version of the model.
 In a real example, this would be different.
+The version label (`app.kubernetes.io/version`) can be used to distinguish between versions.

 Until the candidate version is ready, calls to `Lookup()` will return only the version number `0`; the primary version of the model.
 Once the candidate version is ready, `Lookup()` will return both version numbers (`0` and `1`) so that requests can be distributed across versions.